 where N is provided by rrc-SSB-PerCG-PUSCH.

 A PUSCH occasion is valid if it does not overlap with a valid PRACH occasion as described in clause 8.1.

+For PUSCH transmission in RACH-less handover for TN or mobile IAB, for unpaired spectrum and for SS/PBCH blocks with indexes provided by ssb-PositionsInBurst in ServingCellConfigCommon

+- if a UE is not provided tdd-UL-DL-ConfigurationCommon, a PUSCH occasion is valid if the PUSCH occasion

+- does not precede a SS/PBCH block in the PUSCH slot, and